SatelliteShorelines/CoastSeg/docs/update-guide.md

 3. Run the command below:

-- **WARNING** This will clear out anything you have written to the `certifications.json` make sure to save that file to a new location then move it back when you're done upgrading
+-**WARNING** This will clear out anything you have written to the `certifications.json` make sure to save that file to a new location then move it back when you're done upgrading

 ```
        git fetch origin